BayAreaMetro/transit-passenger-surveys/instrument/dictionary.md

 # Variable Dictionary

-Below is an example variable dictionary used to convert survey variables and responses as delivered from vendors (in this case "Survey_Variables" and "Survey Response") into the standard MTC format.
+Below is an example variable dictionary used to convert survey variables and responses as delivered from vendors ("Survey_Variable" and "Survey Response") into the standard MTC format.
 The "Generic_Variable" and "Generic_Response" fields are the standard MTC survey fields.
 This example is taken from the San Francisco MUNI survey conducted by ETC Institute.

 <br/>